 You can request to do a Navy Federal balance transfer when you apply for any NFCU credit card.
-You can make a transfer request through your online account if you already have a Navy Federal card.
+If you already have a Navy Federal card, you can make a transfer request through your online account.
 The Navy Federal balance transfer fee is $0 (for all cards).
-And the NFCU balance transfer APR could be as low as 0% (intro) or as high as 18% (V), depending on the card.
+The NFCU balance transfer APR could be as low as 0% (intro) or as high as 18% (V), depending on the card.

 The best Navy Federal balance transfer credit card is the NFCU Platinum Card because it offers 0% for 12 months on balance transfers and has a $0 annual fee in addition to its $0 transfer fee.
 There are no other 0% balance transfer credit cards from Navy Federal.
 But all NFCU cards have fairly low regular APRs.

 Best balance transfer card: The Navy Federal Platinum Card offers 0% for 12 months on balance transfers.
 No other NFCU cards have 0% rates, but regular APRs range from 7.74% - 18% (V).

 Fees: No balance transfer fees on any Navy Federal credit card.